Airbank centralizes all your business bank accounts and financial data – TechCrunch

 Other startups have been working on cash flow management, such as Agicap, and B2B payments, such as Libeo and Upflow.
 Airbank is starting with account aggregation and wants to tackle B2B finance in a holistic manner.

 Vertical SaaS products have been booming lately.
-And there’s a reason why the space is quite competitive.
-There’s still a ton of stuff to do around B2B fintech and specialized software-as-a-service products.
+And there’s a reason why the space is quite competitive: There’s still a ton of stuff to do around B2B fintech and specialized software-as-a-service products.